taylordr/SAF_optimization/README.md

 # SAF_optimization
-This code implements the optimization of phase synchronization for newtorks of coupled phase oscillators with natural frequencies drawn from a normal distribution.
+Implements the optimization of synchronization for networks of heterogeneous phase oscillators with natural frequencies drawn from a normal distribution.
 For any usage of this code, please cite:
 D Taylor, PS Skardal, J Sun.
 (2016) ''Synchronization of heterogeneous oscillators under network
 modifications: Perturbation and optimization of the synchrony alignment function.''